nihole/wg_navalny/README.md

 --------------------------------------------------------------------------------
 *Russian version*

-*You will find the English version below, after the Russian version*
+*You will find the English version below, after the Russian Part*

 --------------------------------------------------------------------------------